Disclosure: This article is published by eesel AI, a competitor of Zendesk. We encourage you to read Zendesk's own materials for their perspective.

 So, you're looking to bring AI into your customer support workflow.
 Good call.
-Teams everywhere are using it to automate the boring stuff, give customers instant answers to common questions, and let agents focus on the conversations that actually need a human touch.
+Teams everywhere are using it to automate the boring stuff, give customers instant answers to common questions, and let agents focus on the conversations that actually need humans.

 But as you start digging into the options, you've probably hit a familiar wall: getting a straight answer on pricing.

 Many of the big AI platforms guard their pricing like a state secret, pushing you into a sales funnel just to find out if you can even afford them.
-Forethought is a major player in this space, offering a powerful AI agent platform.
-Our goal here is to cut through the noise and give you a clear, honest breakdown of the Forethought pricing model, what you actually get, and the hidden costs you should keep an eye on.
+Forethought AI agents, now part of Zendesk following the March 2026 acquisition, is a major player in this space.
+Our goal here is to cut through the noise and give you a clear, honest breakdown of how this product is priced, what you actually get, and the costs you should keep an eye on.

-Alright, let's talk numbers.
-Or, let's try to.
-The first thing you’ll notice when you look for Forethought pricing is that you can’t find it.
-Like a lot of enterprise software companies, they use a quote-based model.
-To get any cost information, you have to book a demo and get a custom quote from their sales team.
+Let's talk numbers.
+The first thing you'll notice when you look for Forethought pricing is that you can't find it.
+Like most enterprise software, it uses a quote-based model.
+To get any cost information, you have to book a demo and get a custom quote from the sales team.

-This approach lets them build custom packages, sure, but it’s a real pain for teams that just want to compare options, figure out a budget, or try the tool out for themselves.
+This approach lets Zendesk build custom packages, but it creates a real obstacle for teams that just want to compare options, figure out a budget, or test the tool for themselves.

 Forethought's pricing tiers

-Forethought splits its platform into three main tiers: Basic, Professional, and Enterprise.
-Each level adds more advanced features, but you'll have to chat with sales to get a price for any of them.
+Forethought AI agents splits into three main tiers: Basic, Professional, and Enterprise.
+Each adds more advanced capabilities, but you'll need to speak with sales to get a price for any of them.

-Here’s a general overview of what’s included in each plan, based on what they share publicly.
+Here's a general overview of what's included, based on what Zendesk shares publicly on the Forethought pricing page.

 |---|---|---|---|